patrickvando/interpreter/README.md

 A typical compiler takes a program in a high level source language - like Java or Python - and translates it into a lower level language, like assembly.

 This compiler takes in a program written in NRJ, a made-up high level source language that is syntactically very similar to Java.
 It puts out Intel x86 64-bit assembly code.
-Further details on NRJ are given in the [NRJ Language Specifications section](#  NRJ Language Specifications).
+Further details on NRJ are given in the [NRJ Language Specifications section](#NRJ Language Specifications).

 ## Example

-`gcd.nrj` is an NRJ file that calculates the greatest common divisor of 1071 and 462 using the Euclidean Algorithm.
+`gcd.nrj` is an NRJ file that recursively calculates the greatest common divisor of 1071 and 462 using the Euclidean Algorithm ([details on wikipedia](https://en.wikipedia.org/wiki/Euclidean_algorithm)).
 This NRJ file should be straightforward to read - an equivalent Java program would look very similar.

 If the compiler takes `gcd.nrj` as input, it will output `gcd.asm`.
 When `gcd.asm` is assembled using NASM and then executed, the number 21 will be printed to the std out.